ObjectOrientedLife/ObjectOrientedLife.github.io/_posts/GameProject/2023-04-09-AnimatorEvent.md

 }
 ```

- `AnimatorEvent` does the actual work we are trying to achieve.
+ `AnimatorEvent` carries out the actual work we are trying to achieve.

 * `tagEvents` stores and classifies callbacks with the tag and layer of the state and the event type(enter, exit, ...)
 * `AddListenerWithTypeAndTag` provides an interface so that clients can subscribe to the state events by registering listener callbacks.
 It actually adds the listener to `tagEvents`.
 * `ClearListenersWithTypeAndTag` and `ClearAllListenersWithTag` provide a way to remove listeners with type and tag, or only with a tag respectively.
 * `OnState` is called by `StateEvent` whenever each `StateMachineBehaviour` callback is executed.
-It invokes the suitable event stored in `tagEvents` using the incoming parameters.
+It invokes a suitable event stored in `tagEvents` with incoming parameters.

-Although I omitted codes here, I also added equivalent methods that designates states to add and remove listeners by their name.
+Although I omitted here, I also added equivalent methods that designates states to add and remove listeners by their name.

 ## Using AnimatorEvent

 Before using `AnimatorEvent`, we have to make sure that `StateEvent` has been added to every single state belonging to the animator controller we are using, otherwise, there is no way to be signaled by the animator controller through the `StateMachineBehaviour` callbacks.
-I also added a custom editor window that makes it easy to add and remove `StateEvent` components to an `AnimatorController`.
+So, I added a custom editor window that makes it easy to add and remove `StateEvent` components to the entire states inside an `AnimatorController`.

 ![image-20230416140222713](../../Images/2023-04-09-AnimatorEvent/image-20230416140222713.png){: .align-center}

 After adding `StateEvent`s, we can now use `AnimatorEvent` in our game scripts.
 Let's go back to the 'grabbing a magazine' task.
-Our objective was to wait until the magazine-grabbing animation ended and grab the magazine.
+Our objective was to wait until the magazine-grabbing animation ends and grab the magazine.
 We can achieve this by using `AddListenerWithTypeAndTag` method of `AnimatorEvent`.

 ```c#
 AnimatorEvent animatorEvent = GetComponent<AnimatorEvent>();